open/close all folders

 - Cool Shades: Never takes 'em off.
 Not even while cooking.
 Not even at a wedding.

 - Rated M for Manly: When you run into him at Mu's Tomb looking for the Victory Rune.
 He'll only join human, male characters who answer with a Testosterone Poisoned "YEAH!!" when asked if Victory is the mark of a real man.
+Notably, he's unable to be recruited by those who aren't human men except Emelia (since she's employed by him).

 - My Nayme Is/Spell My Name with an "S": "Roufas" rather than "Rufus".
 Possibly (probably) a translation error.